Read all of art critic David Apatoff’s columns here.

 Schaeffer’s pictures showed a freedom and spontaneity which many of his peers admired and sometimes envied.
 Schaeffer’s work is in the process of being rediscovered by critics, and a new biography is being published by The Illustrated Press.

-Featured image: Illustration for The Black Buccaneer by Stephen Meader (Wikimedia Commons)
+Featured image: Illustration for The Black Buccaneer by author Stephen Meader (Wikimedia Commons)

 Become a Saturday Evening Post member and enjoy unlimited access.
 Subscribe now